Report an accessibility problem

 The minor program in sociology, offered by the School of Social and Behavioral Sciences, provides students with an understanding of the theory, practice and policy that underlie issues of social change, inequality and diversity.
 These issues are approached from multiple perspectives, including race or ethnicity, gender, economic position, age, geographic location and position in the global political economy.

 Students gain a basic understanding of the assumptions underlying the discipline of sociology and develop the research skills necessary for analysis of complex social issues.
-These objectives are met by offering a flexible program and by providing the student with individual and group experiences working with faculty members on concrete intellectual and policy issues.
+These objectives are met through a flexible program that provides students with individual and group experiences working with faculty members on concrete intellectual and policy issues.

 At a glance